Stripe reports – An easy guide for business owners

 However, the main difference is that it works as a “pull-based” method of payment.
 This means that here, the roles are reversed: the recipient of the funds is the one who needs to request the money transfer from the sender.
 Therefore, it’s similar to the ACH payment in the U.S.

-SEPA Direct Debit has three important advantages for companies collecting regular payments:
+SEPA Direct Debit has three important advantages for companies collecting regular payments, whether it’s membership sites or SaaS businesses:

 To initiate a bank debit, your customer needs to provide their bank account details during checkout and gives you permission to debit the account by agreeing to a mandate.
 This is a contract that allows you to pull money from your customer’s account on a recurring basis.
 As the next step, you’ll have to send the SEPA Direct Debit order to the bank.
 As required by the SEPA Direct Debit rulebook, each time you debit your buyer’s account, you’ll have to notify them in advance.